GuardHei/UltimateTAA/README.md

  | Depth     | D24S8             | Depth           | N/A        | N/A             | Stencil                      |

  ## Render Pass Overview

+ ### Cascaded Shadowmap Pass

+    Render the cascaded shadowmap for the main directional light (only support 1 directional light shadow at the moment).

+ ### Diffuse Probe Radiance Update Pass

+    Update the radiance of the diffuse probes.

+ ### Diffuse Probe Irradiance Update Pass

+    Prefilter the irradiance of the diffuse probes.

+ ### Diffuse Probe Irradiance Padding Pass

+    Add the 1-px padding of the irradiance maps for bilinear filtering.

  ### Occluder Depth Stencil Prepass